Timeline To Breaking Ground

 Sept 15, 2004 – We submitted our Phase IV Priority Selection Form listing lot 363 as choice 1, lot 359 as choice 2 and lot 362 as choice 3.

 Sept 20, 2004 – Assignment of reservations are made.
 We are offered lot 362.

 Sept 27, 2004 – After much discussion about the lot, research about having the limit of no access revoked, reading the building guidelines that talk about the front of the home facing Prairie Sky Way and no curb cuts on Prairie Sky Way.
 We discuss, “How will people find our house?”
 “Will they come to the back door to enter the home?”
 We sign the agreement to purchase the lot.
 We believe this lot to be a diamond in the rough.
-The final selling point is that this lot is selling for $3.85 per square foot (lot 362 sold for $3.55 per sq ft but is the only lot that sold for less).
 We believe this lot has a lot of upside potential if we can successful navigate the system.

 Oct.
 13, 2004 – We take out of loan from Gold Bank (Rose Rock Bank / Union Bank).
 We close on lot 362 Block 14 with a physical address of 17512 Egrets Landing.
 When the house is completed, we want the physical address to be 17515 Prairie Sky Way.

 Between August 24, 2006 and April 7, 2007 we gather the signatures of more than 60% of the owners of record in Rose Creek Block 14 – 19.
 We file for the vacation on April 8, 2007.
 Our original goal was to submit the signatures to the planning commission by August 14, 2006.

 May 10, 2007 – The OKC Planning Commission approves a partial vacation of the limits of no access for lots 362 and 361 by a unanimous vote.
 (OKC Case Number PV-055)